Shiyu-j777/CauseText-Replicate/README.md

 Using the same setup, I am able to obtain a similarly-sized dataset of ~16K observations.

 _Side Note 1:_ I would argue that low recall, high precision should be the feature of the designed proxy labels: the T-boost will improve the estimation by flipping over 0 labels, which presumably helps only when increasing recall is more important.
-However, consider that this simulated data has much more 1 labels than 0, the adjustment of flipping makes more sense.
+However, consider that this simulated data has much more 1 labels than 0, this adjustment also makes sense.

 ### Simulating Y